 What have been your best mini-adventures?
 Have you found any places that your kids loved that were unexpected?
 Leave a comment below.

-Read all of the Teaching Kids About Character posts.
+Read all of the Teaching Kids Character posts here.